coreydexter/pngme/README.md

-        encode           Add a message to a specified PNG file help             Prints this message or the help of the given subcommand(s) identify-text    Identify the chunks which have pure text in them remove           Remove a message from a specified PNG file
+        encode           Add a message to a specified PNG file help             Prints this message or the help of the given subcommand(s) identify-text    Identify the chunks which have pure text in them print            Display some information about the PNG and it's chunks remove           Remove a message from a specified PNG file

 # Examples